HarryKalantzopoulos/MLflow_MINIO_Keycloak-server/README.md

 How to set up Keycloak-MINIO, just follow the official manual:

 https://min.io/docs/minio/container/operations/external-iam/configure-keycloak-identity-management.html

+You may configure MINIO with environmental variables instead of the webpage.

 <span style="color:orange">**Notice:**</span> When you create a new user, there is no attributes in Keycloak *v.24.0.5*, create a group and assign the user into this group instead.